Skip to content

 How do I know if my CPU is bottlenecking my GPU?

 Use a monitoring tool like MSI Afterburner or HWiNFO64 while gaming.
-If CPU usage sits near 100% on one or more cores while GPU usage stays below 90-95%, your CPU is the bottleneck.
+If CPU usage sits near 100% on one or more cores while GPU usage stays below 90-95%, your system is the bottleneck.
 You may also notice stuttering, inconsistent frame pacing, or FPS that does not improve when you lower graphics settings.

 Does RAM affect CPU bottleneck?